Hitoli/Mizu/README.md

 ## Overview
 Welcome to Niwa, an open-source game app developed using Jetpack Compose and Kotlin.
 Niwa is an exciting card-based game that draws inspiration from popular titles like Clash Royale and Pokemon.
-Currently in its Beta phase, Niwa invites developers with knowledge in Kotlin, Jetpack Compose, or Android Development to contribute and help shape the game's evolution.
+Currently, in its Beta phase, Niwa invites developers with knowledge in Kotlin, Jetpack Compose, or Android Development to contribute and help shape the game's evolution.

 ### Niwa Gameplay
 In Niwa, players embark on a thrilling journey where they collect plant cards from the wild.
 The key to success lies in nurturing these cards to upgrade their levels and unlock powerful skills.
 Engage in strategic battles against other players to test your skills and earn valuable resources as rewards.